HariSekhon/DevOps-Bash-tools/README.md

   - `aws_ec2_instance_name_to_id.sh` - looks up an EC2 instance ID from an instance name with extra safety checks that only a single instance ID is returned and a reverse lookup on that instance ID to re-verify it matches the name.
 If an instance ID is passed, returns it as is for convenience.
 Used by adjacent scripts
   - `aws_ec2_instance_states.sh` - lists AWS EC2 instances, heir DNS names and States in an easy to read table output
   - `aws_ec2_terminate_instance_by_name.sh` - terminate an AWS EC2 instance by name
+  - `aws_ec2_create_ami_from_instance.sh` - creates an AWS EC2 AMI from an EC2 instance and waits for it to become available for use
   - `aws_ec2_amis.sh` - list AWS EC2 AMIs belonging to your account in an easy to read table output
   - `aws_ec2_ebs_*.sh` - AWS EC2 [EBS](https://aws.amazon.com/ebs/) scripts:
     - `aws_ec2_ebs_volumes.sh` - list EC2 instances and their EBS volumes in the current region